Phthalocyanine for COVID-19: real-time meta analysis of 4 studies

 an effective treatment for COVID-19.

 Statistically significant lower risk is seen for ICU admission, hospitalization, recovery, and viral clearance.
-3 studies from 3 independent teams (all from the same country) show statistically significant
+3 studies from 3 independent teams (all from the same country) show significant

 improvements.